Kontent-ai-Learn/kontent-ai-learn-code-samples/README.md

 The changes will not automatically appear in <https://kontent.ai/learn/>.
 Your changes must be approved and published by the Customer Education team before they can go live.

-## Licence
+## License

-All source code is published under MIT licence.
+All source code is published under MIT license.